 My spiritual journey began innocently as a child.
 I felt a magical sense of Spirit in the trees, flowers, mountains, rivers . . . almost fairy like.
-I sensed a presence of beings I coudn't see; I heard music that seemed to come from the ocean Sirens.
-I felt a need to "demonstrate" human living to an invisible world.
-I know . . . sounds crazy!
-It seemed as though I was teaching these "unseen beings" things like how to brush their teeth, why we go to school, how to weed a garden, as preparation for when they decided to experience Earth.
-Though this teaching to the spirit realm waned over the years, I am ever grateful for Mom - she always believed in me!
-Mom raised my sisters and me with a vast spiritual grid including: the honoring of Mother Earth, glorifying the Rising Sun, searching for herbs and plants to brew healing tinctures and teas, growing our beautiful gardens, inviting the love of Jesus, Buddha and Paramahansa Yogananda into our hearts.
+I sensed a presence of beings I could not see with the human eye, but something within told me they were there.
+I could hear musical lyrics that seemed to come from the ocean sirens and nature fairy spirits.
+This innocence instigated a need to "demonstrate" human living to an invisible world.
+I imagined I was teaching these "unseen beings" the way to human life.
+For example, how to brush their teeth, the importance of education, how to weed a garden, as preparation for when they decided to experience Earth.
+Though this teaching to the spirit realm waned over the years as I grew from childhood dreams to adult, I am ever grateful for Mother - she always believed in me!
+Mother raised us girls with a vast spiritual grid including: the honoring of Mother Earth, glorifying the Rising Sun, searching for herbs and plants to brew healing tinctures and teas, growing our beautiful gardens, inviting the love of Jesus, Buddha and Paramahansa Yogananda into our hearts.
+At one point my grandparents encouraged Catholicism into our lives.
+My favorite memories were learning to pray the rosary to Mother Mary with my Grandmother at her bedside.

 At age 31, I nearly lost my life.
 Feeling confused about life and death, I became an endless spiritual seeker of many paths.
 I fervently began studying the Christian Bible cover to cover, the Book of Mormon, the Teachings of Buddha, interpreted versions of the Kabbalah and Quran, Native American Indian traditions, and Eastern philosophies.